What is language awareness?

 The ability to use more than one language means we can communicate with people from diverse linguistic and cultural backgrounds.
 Knowledge of other languages encourages new ways of thinking and of perceiving the world.
 We live in an increasingly global world and language skills make travel easier, provide opportunities to study abroad, and improve career prospects.

-What is the research behind language awareness?
+What is the theory behind language awareness?

 Conversational and academic language